 Osceola, the most well-known leader of the Seminole Indians, was born in 1804 in a Creek town near Tallassee, present-day Tuskegee, Alabama.
 His Creek mother, Polly Copinger, was married to Englishman William Powell.
 Known throughout his youth as Billy Powell, Osceola’s early life remains relatively obscure.

-In 1813, armed conflict broke out among various Creek tribes in Alabama and expanded to disputes between whites and Creeks.
+In 1813, armed conflict broke out among various Creek tribes in Alabama, expanding to disputes between whites and Creeks.
 These Creek Wars influenced the move of Osceola’s tribe further south, into an area between the St. Marks and Suwannee Rivers in northern Florida.